Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 Notes

-Nutritional facts do include 1/2 cup mashed potatoes.
+Nutritional facts only include the beef stew, not the mashed potatoes.

 Nutritional information is provided as a courtesy only and should be understood as an estimate rather than a guarantee.
 The Menu Maid makes no guarantees to the accuracy of this information.